cilynx/zm-w0002/README.md

 Nmap done: 1 IP address (1 host up) scanned in 0.65 seconds rcw@burner:~/Projects/zmodo$
 ```
 Sad.
 It looks like our httpd servers went away.
 I guess we'll have to dig further into what we do have.

+## <a name="8000"></a>:8000

-Thanks to the [Zmodo - Local Controller project over on Hackaday](https://hackaday.io/project/8642-zmodo-local-controller), we know that these cameras respond to commands that look vaguely like `55 55 aa aa 00 00 00 00 00 00 00 50`.
+Thanks to the [Zmodo - Local Controller project over on Hackaday](https://hackaday.io/project/8642-zmodo-local-controller), we know that most Zmodo cameras respond to commands that look vaguely like `55 55 aa aa 00 00 00 00 00 00 00 50`.
 I created an [ugly little perl script](8000/scan.pl) to scan the last two bytes, sending every possible combination and listening for responses.
 I noticed that the middle 00 bytes don't need to be 00, but I haven't figured out what they really are yet, so I'm leaving them alone in this scan.
 Every response starts with a header very similar to the command sent.
 Sometimes some of the 00 are changed, but the `55 55 aa aa` is always there and the last two bytes are always the same as the command.
 Here's a very incomplete list of commands and responses:

 |Command|Response|Bin|
 |---|---|---|